 One benefit of outbound lead generation is allowing you to control the type of leads you want in your pipeline.
 You determine the audience you want to convert to paying customers.
 However, you must establish a solid strategy to convert your leads.

 How do you get the attention of these leads?
-Here are eight strategies to help you show what they are missing:
+Here are five outbound lead gen strategies to help you show what they are missing:

 1. Cold calling